dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-04-11-effective-testing-with-rspec.md

 result.error_message # => a string or nil
 ```

-Remember, we're testing the API class, not the bahavior.
+Remember, we're testing the API class, not the behavior.

 This is the perfect spot for `test doubles`.
 A test double is an object that stands in for another one during a test.